orbisgis/geoclimate/docs/chain_documentation/workflow/description.md

 - `TEB` : all the indicators needed to feed the [TEB](https://opensource.umr-cnrm.fr/projects/teb) model from Météo France
 - `LCZ` : all the indicators needed to compute the LCZ classification
-- `URBAN_TYPOLOGY` : all the indicators needed to compute the urban typology developed by The [LRA](http://lra.toulouse.archi.fr/lra) (Toulouse, France)
+- `UTRF` : all the indicators needed to compute the urban typology developed by The [LRA](http://lra.toulouse.archi.fr/lra) (Toulouse, France)

 These options can be inclusive (2 or 3 in the same time) or exclusive (just 1).